 Though I use psychodynamic theory and behavioral techniques as a basis for treatment planning, individual therapy looks different for everyone.
 I provide weekly therapy to adults and specialize in women's and parenting issues.
 For adults, I typically try to understand the messages that have been carried on from childhood that shape the current feelings and behaviors.
 Then, I help reduce what is “not working” by using a variety of different strategies which are generally aimed to help develop a sense of choice and empowerment, build confidence in intuition, explore different parts of the self, increase flexibility, and establish a genuine feeling of validation.
 I also explore the barriers to progress and the complications of those.

-For children, I use weekly play therapy coupled with monthly parent sessions.
+For children, I typically provide weekly individual therapy coupled with monthly parent sessions.
+I also find that working with teachers can have a profound impact.
 Depending on the presenting problem, I tend to focus on symptom reduction and guiding healthy child development.
-I provide an accepting environment whereby the child feels able to explore and develop the self.
-Therapy and parent training focuses on managing behaviors and supporting healthy development through an authoritative approach which thoughtfully combines warmth and love with firm boundaries and consistency.
+I establish an accepting environment whereby the child feels able to explore and develop the self while also learning important skills such as coping strategies, self-regulation, and empathy.
+Parent training focuses on useful ways to manage behaviors and support healthy development through an authoritative approach.
+This approach thoughtfully balances warmth and love with firm boundaries and consistency.
 I help parents take extra care in tending to difficult behaviors and unique temperaments through strategies such as priming, structure, positive reinforcement, consistency and follow through.

 In our first few sessions, together we will be assessing areas to focus on and the right course of treatment.
 The "therapy hour" is 50 minutes and treatment is weekly or as clinically indicated.